nfuad/find-closest-store/README.md

 ##### Notes

 0. Focus was mainly on completing the challenge, rather than framework/scaffolding).
-1. External geocoding service(s) were used, however the distance calculation is implemented in the code.
+1. External geocoding service(s) were used
-1. The Haversine Formula for disttance calcuation was used.
+1. The Haversine Formula for distance calcuation was used.